 \subsection{Local weak regularizations}

-We begin with notions of weak $\om$-regularization for~$\X$ over an open subset of~$X_{\eset}$ and of equivalence of two such regularizations.
+We begin with notions of a weak $\om$-regularization for~$\X$ over an open subset of~$X_{\eset}$ and of an equivalence of two such regularizations.
 We then deduce Theorem~\ref{SCC_thm} from several technical statements proved in Sections~\ref{ExtendLoc_subs}-\ref{weakregtoreg_subs}.